James Pieronnet Pierce

 James Pieronnet Pierce (c.
-1825–1897) was a California pioneer entrepreneur.
+1825–1897) was an early California pioneer and entrepreneur.

-Family

-James Pieronnet Pierce's father Henry Miller Pierce was born in Axminster, Devonshire, England.
-His mother, Susan Pieronnet, whose parents were both French, was born in Wayford, England.
-In 1820, she, with her parents, moved from England to Friendsville, Pennsylvania, and was soon followed by Henry Miller Pierce, whose father, John Harvey Pierce, had offered $10,000 to any of his sons who would go to America to live.

 Early life

-James P. Pierce was born on 25 Aug 1825 in Friendsville, Pennsylvania, where he remained until he reached his majority when he moved west and there engaged in the business of general merchandising at Constantine, Michigan.
-There he met Miss Amelia Ann Pease, a native of Ann Arbor, whom he married in Jackson, Michigan 25 Aug 1852; he was then just twenty-seven years of age, and she seventeen, and together they came to California in 1854, reaching San Francisco, California by way of the Isthmus.
-Almost immediately, they went to Yuba County, and there at Smartsville, California, Mr. Pierce engaged in hydraulic mining becoming a leading operator before he sold out in 1878.
+James P. Pierce was born 25 August, 1825 in Friendsville, Pennsylvania where he spent his early life, before moving west as a young adult.
+In Constantine, Michigan, he embarked on a career in General Merchandising.
+There he met Amelia Ann Pease, a native of Ann Arbor.
+The couple married on August 25, 1852, in Jackson, Michigan, when Pierce was twenty-seven and Pease was seventeen.
+Two years later, in 1854, they came to California, reaching San Francisco, California by way of the Isthmus.
+Shortly after their arrival, they went to Yuba County, and at Smartsville, California Mr. Pierce engaged in hydraulic mining, becoming a leading operator before he sold out in 1878.

 San Francisco Sea Wall

 He might have continued uninterruptedly in that important field, had not the death of a brother-in-law, A. H. Houston, drawn him back to San Francisco to take charge of an entirely different enterprise.
 Mr. Houston, as early as 1867, had undertaken to build part of the seawall along the San Francisco waterfront, under contract with the board of state harbor commissioners, and when he died he had finished only a part of that great undertaking and had gone to great expense in quarrying and cutting granite.
 Mr. Pierce succeeded to Mr. Houston’s interests and completed 1130 feet of the new sea wall under a new and enlarged contract, receiving as his compensation $240 per linear foot.